dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-08-ios-test-on-device/2018-11-08-ios-test-on-device-en.md

 completed to create Apple developer account.

 ### test on deveices
-your English is definitely better than us so you can see everything on official site([react native](https://facebook.github.io/react-native/docs/running-on-device){:rel="nofollow noreferrer" :target="_blank"}). we do just following it.
+your English is definitely better than us so you can see everything on official site([react native](https://facebook.github.io/react-native/docs/running-on-device){:rel="nofollow noreferrer" target="_blank"}). we do just following it.

 1. connect the device to Mac using USB.
 1. got to RN(react native) project folder and execute ```ios/[project name].xcodeproj``` file.